 Knee pain, when it is severe, can interfere with everyday activities and keep you from doing the things that you enjoy.
 If you have tried conservative therapies without success, it may be time to consider surgical options.
-At GPOA we have a team of orthopedic doctors and surgeons who specialize in knee surgery and replacement.
+At GPOA we have a team of orthopaedic doctors and surgeons who specialize in knee surgery and replacement.

 Surgery is one option in the treatment of structural disorders that affect the knees.
 It may be an option for severe knee pain that has not responded to other pain management strategies.
 Although many people try to postpone or avoid surgical intervention, it is often the best option for the treatment of common knee conditions like arthritis and sports injuries.
 Not all conditions require surgery, or yours may not have progressed to the point of needing it.